Sophomore Transfer Steps to Success

 • At least one semester of graded college coursework must be completed at the time of application.

 • Elective courses can be almost any transferable course you have taken: math, history, philosophy (etc).
 Students are encouraged to transfer courses that they may wish to contribute to a minor, or transfer your strongest courses.
-Please check the transfer credit website to ensure your course is transferable.
+Please check the Transfer Credit Equivalency Search to ensure your course is transferable.

-• All applicants are required to submit official transcripts as proof of successful completion of their prerequisite courses.
+• All external applicants are required to submit official transcripts as proof of successful completion of their prerequisite courses.
+Current U-M Ann Arbor students do not need to resubmit their high school transcripts or submit their current U-M transcripts.
 Prior to registering for any course, please check with the institution to ensure that you can obtain an official transcript upon completion.
 Please note that many MOOCs (Massive Open Online Courses) do not issue official transcripts; those that do not will NOT be accepted to meet prerequisite requirements or transferred in for credit.

-• For current U-M students, Organic Biochemistry (BIOLCHEM 212) is the prerequisite to Anatomy and Physiology (NURS 210/211), which is only offered during the winter term; plan your course schedule accordingly.
+• For current U-M students, Organic Biochemistry (BIOLCHEM 212) is only available during the fall term and Anatomy & Physiology (NURS 210 + NURS 211) is only offered during the winter term.